curiousTauseef/rtl-cheat/language.md

 Those are the things that can be output to wave files for further analysis.

-Not update immeditaly upon assignment: <http://stackoverflow.com/questions/5060635/how-does-signal-assignment-work-in-a-process>
+Not update immediately upon assignment: <http://stackoverflow.com/questions/5060635/how-does-signal-assignment-work-in-a-process>

 ## Operators